kuangyu0801/kuangyu0801.github.io/README.md

 - highly-motivated in area of software and cloud, also
 - fast learner
 - team player, technically wise i have participated in 3 large project across team
-- rig
+- rigorous programming with  6K code lines, reviewed and maintained 20K code lines in C/C++

-# Why do you want to study another master in Germany
+## ** Why do you want to study another master in Germany**
-- I like the education
-# 7. When were you most satisfied in your job?

 # [Behavioral interview questions](https://www.monster.com/career-advice/article/100-potential-interview-questions)
 ### - What was the last project you led, and what was its outcome?